anacgsantana/anacgsantana/README.md

 My name is Ana Trindade 🇧🇷

-Graduated in Software Analysis and Development and also I´ve been studying hard and soft skils at Blue Edtech.   💻
+Graduated in Software Analysis and Development..   💻

 I'm really into about solving problems and learning.
 Always open to new challenges and ready to face changes.

 ### 🌍"The more I know, the more I am" 🧠

--   Programming student at Blue Edtech 💙

 <div style="display: inline_block"><br>
   <img align="center" alt="ana-Js" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">